lowlowd/WEALTHSIMPLE-BONUS/src/data/post/promo-code-vs-referral-code.md

     answer: 'Yes.
 If your account has remained unfunded, you can add a code anytime.
 The 7-day deadline only begins after your first deposit.'
 ---

-If you've been poking around looking for Wealthsimple bonuses, you've probably noticed two different things floating around: **promo codes** and **referral codes**.
-Are they the same?
-Can you use both at once?
-And which one's actually worth your time?

 Let's clear this up once and for all.
+I've helped dozens of friends set up their accounts, and the first question is always: "Do I have a promo code?"
+I usually have to break the news that unless they're transferring a six-figure inheritance, a referral code is actually what they're looking for.

 ## Quick Comparison: Promo Code vs Referral Code